When and how do I select an attorney to help with my Social Security or SSI Disability claim?

 When Your Social Security or SSI Claim is Denied, It Is Time for a Disability Attorney!

-If your Social Security Disability (SSDI aka SSD) or Supplemental Security Income (SSI) claim has been denied and you honestly believe your physical and/or mental health will not allow you to hold down a job in which you can earn at least $1,180 gross wages or net self-employment profit (2018 threshold) after your earnings are reduced by any impairment-related work expenses (IRWE’s) you may have, it is time to appeal the denial.
+If your Social Security Disability (SSDI aka SSD) or Supplemental Security Income (SSI) claim has been denied and you honestly believe your physical and/or mental health will not allow you to hold down a job in which you can earn at least $1,260 gross wages or net self-employment profit or $2,110 (2020 thresholds) if you are blind after your earnings are reduced by any impairment-related work expenses (IRWE’s) you may have, it is time to appeal the denial.
 And it is time for a good Social Security Disability lawyer!

 Attorney Representation at Disability Hearings